VigneshThan/mobile-qa-agent/report.md

 implementing the mobile QA multi-agent system.
 ## Why Google ADK Fits This Problem
 Google ADK is well suited for this task because it naturally supports a multi-agent architecture with clearly separated responsibilities.
-The assignment requires three distinct agents — Planner, Executor, and Supervisor, and ADK provides a clean way to define these roles and manage their interactions.
+The assignment requires three distinct agents - Planner, Executor, and Supervisor, and ADK provides a clean way to define these roles and manage their interactions.
+LLM configuration is centralized through ADK, allowing the underlying model to be swapped without modifying agent logic.

 The Planner agent benefits from ADK’s structured reasoning and JSON-based outputs, which makes it easier to translate natural language test cases into concrete UI actions such as taps,